vstigial/Simplessembly/README.md

 Assembly but the hard stuff is done for you.
 Generates x86-64 Linux Nasm assembly

-Generates Assembly, Assembles with Nasm, links with the GNU linker (using GCC)
+Generates Assembly, Assembles with Nasm, links with the GNU linker

 Working on:
-- Including other simplessembly files
+- Including other simplessembly files (use function)
 - Aliases written in simplessembly (currently written in regular nasm asm)
 - Better errors
 - Control flow (wip)